 One of the most common questions that clients have is “how can I prove that my chronic back pain is disabling?”
 Well, 80% of Americans suffer from some form of back pain.
 And Social Security knows that it’s very common.
-The question for Social Security is not going to be whether or not you have a back problem, the question is going to be how severe it is.
+The question for Social Security is not going to be whether or not you have a back problem, the question is going to be how severe it is, or if you are actually considered disabled.
 There are three pointers that will show social security that you not only have back problems, but that they’re very severe.

 - You really need to get an MRI.
 An x-ray of your back is ok, a CT scan is better, but the very best is an MRI.
 It’s going to show all the problems with your back.